paul-hammant-fork/standard-bazel-experiment/README.md

 This Bazel build behaves as Maven's recursive depth-first build does.
 There's a cheat - a tactical build of a jar of the output of `module a` and then dropping that into a `depsOutsideWorkspace` directory for use within the `module X` build.
 The jar in `depsOutsideWorkspace` is excluded from source control (it is mentioned in the `.gitignore` file).

-The magic is in these files though.
+The non-standard magic is in these files:

 * [recursive-bazel-build.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/recursive-bazel-build.sh)
 * [modulex/.prebuild.sh](https://github.com/paul-hammant/non-standard-bazel-experiment/blob/trunk/modulex/.prebuild.sh)